History of the Vampire

 in warmer climates.

-The next version was the two-seater NF10, adapted from the
+next version was the two-seater NF10, designed to accommodate

 As